kristinbell/BrainSiteRepo/README.md

 This website is a prototype for Brain Spark, a site that provides tools to users to help deal with mental health symptoms.
 Included in this website are the following: maps to locate services, videos, spotify playlists, memes, discussion board, about page.

-We utilized HTML, Bootstrap, Javascript, Node.js, MongoDB, Express (EJS), SVG, and CSS to create this site.
+We utilized HTML, CSS, SVG's, Bootstrap, Javascript, EJS templating, Node.js, MongoDB and Express to create this site.

+API's used: Google Maps, Imgur.

 We found code help from various docs and discussion boards online, and the following specific sites: